 Build a safe tool-calling runtime that validates model requests, executes controlled actions, feeds observations back, and evaluates complete workflows.

-This boundary is the start of agent engineering.
+This permission boundary is the start of agent engineering.
 Once an LLM can request reads or writes against real systems, correctness includes parsing, authorization, retries, side effects, latency, and evaluation of the whole trajectory.

 1TOOL = {

-2 "name": "get_order_status",
+2 "name": "get_eval_run",

-3 "description": "Read live shipment status for a customer order.
-Do not use for refunds.",
+3 "description": "Read live evaluation status for one model run.
+Do not use for promotion.",

 4 "parameters": {